• HOME

 Trenton At War

 In 1778 Bryant sold the property to Colonel John Cox, an ardent Patriot and deputy quartermaster general of the Continental Army, who remained it "Bloomsbury."
-In late August/early September 1781 American and French troops encamped in Trenton on and around Bloomsbury as they prepared to cross the Delaware River and continue their march south where British General Cornwallis was defeated at Yorktown, ending the War.
+In late August/early September 1781 American and French troops encamped in Trenton on and around Bloomsbury (shown on the drawing below) as they prepared to cross the Delaware River and continue their march south where British General Cornwallis was defeated at Yorktown, ending the War.

 Explore Trenton At War